Table of Contents

 - User agent

 If you have a static IP address, a permanent addition to the whitelist can be added.
-Contact the support team to make this adjustment for you.

 If you have a specific URI that needs to either be marked as static, or bypassed from the filter completely, you should contact the support team to make this adjustment.